Watts Shop Performance

 Aluminum Rods

-Aluminum rods are manufactured by the forging process or
+Aluminum rods are manufactured by the forging process or they

-reciprocating assembly.
-Lighter reciprocating parts demand less
+assembly.
+Lighter reciprocating parts demand less energy to set into

-energy to set into motion, allowing more of the force of combustion to
+motion, allowing more of the force of combustion to be applied to the

-be applied to the wheels.
-Lower reciprocating mass also allows the
+wheels.
+Lower reciprocating mass also allows the engine to gain crank

-engine to gain crank speed faster for quicker rpm rise after each
+speed faster for quicker rpm rise after each upshift, to keep the engine

-upshift, to keep the engine near the peak of the power curve.
-That's the
+near the peak of the power curve.
+That's the good news.

 The downside is that aluminum has a much shorter fatigue life